 * The Battle of Deer Creek and Black Bayou

 * The ongoing often fatal struggle with disease

 * The two marches from Memphis to "occupy" Nathan Bedford Forrest

 How did Chatfield escape?
-The combined writings of Beach, Chatfield,
+The combined writings from Beach, Chatfield,

-and several others captured soldiers held the clues.
+and several other captured soldiers held the clues.

 Arguably an important collection...